-Due to heat surging deep underneath the earth, California and Nevada are home to a huge variety of hot spring resorts and primitive pool.
+Due to heat surging deep underneath the earth, California and Nevada are home to a huge variety of hot spring resorts and primitive pools.
 Within 2.5 hours of Truckee’s central location near the mountains, prospective hot spring soakers have access to six different stunning hot springs.

 If coming from the southwest cities, consider camping in between at one of these campsites east of Sacramento, or stay camp closer to Truckee.
 During the winter, there are numerous ski resorts by Truckee to visit, and combining a ski trip with a hot spring soak is a truly magical experience.

 Ranging from high-class resorts featuring all sorts of luxurious amenities to bare-bone, primitive hot springs in the mountain wilderness, the hot springs near Truckee, California are fit for all types of travelers.